 Find the BLK wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the BLK wire with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the BLK wire with the red multimeter test lead.

 If you don't own a multimeter or need to upgrade yours, take a look at my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing (at: easyautodiagnostics.com).